cyrildewit/eloquent-viewable/UPGRADING.md

 - [Upgrading from v2.1.0 to v2.2.0](#upgrading-from-v210-to-v220)
 - [Upgrading from v2.0.0 to v2.1.0](#upgrading-from-v200-to-v210)
 - [Upgrading from v1.0.5 to v2.0.0](#upgrading-from-v105-to-v200)

+## Upgrading from v7.0.2 to v7.0.3

+There are no manual changes needed.

+## Upgrading from v7.0.1 to v7.0.2

+There are no manual changes needed.

+## Upgrading from v6.1.0 to v7.0.1

+There are no manual changes needed, since there are no breaking changes.

+## Upgrading from v6.0.2 to v6.1.0

+There are no manual changes needed.

 ## Upgrading from v6.0.1 to v6.0.2